Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: Preliminaries

-Given a set of answer choices $\mathcal{L}$ and correct answer $y^* \in \mathcal{L}$ for a task input $x$, the goal of a multiple-choice classification task is to correctly select $y^*$.
-The task input $x$ is often specified by a question $q$ and, optionally, valid answer choices $\mathcal{L}$ concatenated to $q$ as one string.\footnote{For instance, if $x$ is a true/false question, $\mathcal{L}$ may be $\{\mathit{True}, \mathit{False}\}$.
+Given a task input $x$, a set of answer choices $\mathcal{L}$, and the correct answer $y^* \in \mathcal{L}$, the goal of a multiple-choice classification task is to correctly select $y^*$. $x$ is often specified as a question $q$ and, optionally, answer choices $\mathcal{L}$ concatenated to $q$ as one string.\footnote{For instance, if $x$ is a true/false question, $\mathcal{L}$ may be $\{\mathit{True}, \mathit{False}\}$.
 For a multiple choice question, $\mathcal{L}$ may be the set of (string) answers, their labels such as A/B/C/D, or both, depending on the format used to pose the task to an LM.}

-Let $M$ be a generative model architecture with learned parameters $\theta$.
-We can use $M_\theta$ to solve the task via a standard \emph{sequence scoring} approach:
+Let $M$ be a generative model architecture with learned parameters $\theta$ and space of natural language outputs $\mathcal{V}$.
+In LMs, $|\mathcal{V}| \gg |\mathcal{L}|$, so generating a prediction $\hat y$ from $\mathcal{V}$ without constraints does not ensure that it is one of the given answer choices (i.e., that $\hat y \in \mathcal{L}$).
+Instead, we can use a \emph{sequence scoring} approach to score each answer choice: